wiz0u/WTelegramClient/README.md

 The configuration items shown above are the only ones that have no default values and are required to be provided by your method.

-The constructor also takes another optional delegate parameter that will be called for any other Update and other information/status/service messages that Telegram sends unsollicited, independently of your API requests.
+The constructor also takes another optional delegate parameter that will be called for any other Update or other information/status/service messages that Telegram sends unsollicited, independently of your API requests.

 Finally, if you want to redirect the library logs to your logger instead of the Console, you can install a delegate in the `WTelegram.Helpers.Log` static property.
 Its `int` argument is the log severity, compatible with the classic [LogLevel enum](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.loglevel)